-In this form, the turtle’s system can barely absorb the calcium required by its body.
+And when this happens, the turtle’s system can barely absorb the calcium required by its body.

-What To Do If Your Turtle Eats An Avocado?
+So, What Should You Do If Your Turtle Eats An Avocado?

 Sometimes we feed fruits like avocado to our turtles without understanding the dangers.
 And if that’s what happened in your case, you need to do the following: